greatericontop/weaponmaster/FEATURES.md

 # Wither Challenge

 The Wither Challenge is automatically activated every time a wither is spawned.

-If you complete it, the wither is guaranteed to drop an **Expert Seal**, which upgrades all enchantments on an item by 1 level.
+If you complete it, you will get one of the following drops:
+- Expert Seal (50%) (increases item enchantments by 1 level)
+- Wither Head (25%) (used to upgrade Wither Staff)
+- Wither Dye (25%) (used to create dyes)

 Challenge rules:
 - Kill the wither without any armor.
 Armor cannot be worn at all starting from the moment the third skull is placed.